DataDog/brod/docs/spec.rst

 `wiki entry <https://cwiki.apache.org/confluence/display/KAFKA/Wire+Format>`_
 by Jeffrey Damick and Taylor Gautier.

-This does not yet cover ZooKeeper integration, but we hope to add that shortly.
+This does not yet cover ZooKeeper integration, but I hope to add that shortly.

 Status of this Document
 -----------------------